Allen19994147/Robust_Adaptive_Control/README.md

-# Robust_Adaptive_Control
+# Robust Adaptive Control

-Using Adaptive Control to estimate parameters of a system.
-Those parameters are assumed to be constant be unknown.
+Used Adaptive Control to estimate parameters of a system.
+Those parameters are assumed to be constant but unknown.

-And designed a controller to realize tracking problem based on the estimated parameters.
+Designed a controller to realize tracking problem based on the estimated parameters.